rlporter24/Amplicon-dual-index-demux/README.md

 Most HPC clusters will use a resource manager, such as Slurm.
 To run the analysis through a manager, complete step 1 above, and then follow the instructions in this section.
 The code includes draft scripts for submitting through Slurm, but these can be adapted to other systems.

 2. **Run the test analysis**\
 To check that the set up was successful, run a quick analysis using provided test data.
-To do this, check that Snakefile line 4 reads:\
-  `configfile: "config/test_config.yaml"`\
-  rather than:\
-  `configfile: "config/config.yaml"`\
-\
-  Then create a script or edit the draft script ('submitSnakemake.sh') to submit to a job manager.
+To do this, edit the draft script ('submit_test_snakemake.sh') to submit to a job manager.
 The script should run the following line from the 16s-demux direcotry:\
-  `singularity exec ../demux-image.sif snakemake --cores 1`.
+  `singularity exec ../demux-image.sif snakemake --cores 1 -s test_Snakefile`.
 (Replace 1 with the desired number of cores)\
 This should take around 10 minutes depending on your system, and will run a test analysis using ‘config/test_fastq.txt’, ‘config/test_samplesheet.txt’, and the test files included in /fastq_data/test/.
 The output files will be generated in the ‘workflow/test_out/’ directory.
 If the run is successful, the following outputs should be generated within the test_out/trimmed directory:\
      <img src="https://github.com/rlporter24/Amplicon-dual-index-demux/blob/main/images/testSuccessOutputs.png?raw=true" alt="Alt Text" width="400" height="1000">\
+     ### ^ THIS WILL NEED TO BE UPDATED WITH NEW NAMES!\
    \
   If the files are generated in the ‘trimmed’ directory are all present, the run has been successful.\

-3. **Run the actual analysis**\
+4. **Run the actual analysis**\
 To run the actual analysis, ensure your input files are accurate and located in the correct directory (see >Inputs for details), and ensure that the paths within ‘config/config.yaml’ are correct.
-Next edit the Snakefile so that line 4 reads:\
-  `config/config.yaml`\
-  rather than:\
-  `configfile: "config/test_config.yaml`.\
-\
-Use a submission script as above to run the command:\
+Next edit and use a submission script as above to run the command:\
 `singularity exec ../demux-image.sif snakemake --cores 1`.
 (Replace 1 with the desired number of cores)\
+A dfradt script is provided as 'submit_snakemake.sh'.\
 \
-  __Note:__ To use this submission script, be sure to change the SBATCH parameters at the top as needed, and ensure that the image name in the line:\
+  __Note:__ To use this submission script, be sure to change the SBATCH parameters at the top as needed.
-`singularity shell ../demux-image.sif`\

 ## Inputs
 In addition to the sequencing data itself, there are two input files needed for demultiplexing: a fastq file list, and a sample sheet.
 Additionally, the included config.yaml file will need to be edited.\